geeogi/u--1/README.md

 - 250 svg price charts for the top coins, see every coin at a glance
 - script.js fetches data from coingecko, compresses SVGs with SVGO, produces a single index.html file that's ~40kb brotli compressed
 - script.js runs every 5 minutes in Cloudflare worker, index.html cached and served by Cloudflare
-- u--1.com is always available and loads instantly, short domain easy to type
+- u--1 is always available and loads instantly, short domain easy to type

-No reason why the worker couldn't run every 10 seconds to produce a live file.
-Would be intrigued to see ~1000 charts would feel like also.
+Could run the script every 5 seconds to produce a live file, just need a coingecko api key.
+Would be intrigued to see what ~1000 charts would feel like also.